What Is A Control Variable? Importance Of Control Variables Matter?

 Control variables prevent bias by preventing specific influences from altering outcomes.
 The study becomes more objective.

-Improving interpretation:
+Improving Interpretation:

 Precise control over variables helps researchers comprehend the independent-dependent relationship.